pgpainless/cert-d-java/README.md

 This repository contains a number of modules defining OpenPGP certificate storage for Java and Android applications.

-The module [pgp-certificate-store](pgp-certificate-store] defines generalized interfaces for OpenPGP Certificate storage.
+The module [pgp-certificate-store](pgp-certificate-store) defines generalized interfaces for OpenPGP Certificate storage.
 It can be used by applications and libraries such as [PGPainless](https://pgpainless.org/) for certificate management.